dbenkhalifa/dbenkhalifa.github.io/_pages/about.md

 show_sidebar: true
 ---

 I am an Associate Professor at ENAC, the French National School of Civil Aviation, and a member of the Interactive Informatics Team at the ENAC Research Lab.
-Before joining ENAC, I completed a postdoctoral fellowship at the University of Perpignan, where I focused on fixed-point code synthesis for neural networks.
+Before joining ENAC, I completed a postdoctoral fellowship at the University of Perpignan working with [Matthieu Martel](https://perso.univ-perp.fr/matthieu.martel/index.html), where I focused on fixed-point code synthesis for neural networks.
 I defended my PhD thesis, [*Fast and Efficient Bit-level Precision Tuning*](https://theses.hal.science/tel-03509266), at the University of Perpignan in 2021.

 My research interests lie at the intersection of formal methods and embedded systems.
 I explore FPGA code synthesis and the efficient implementation of floating-point and fixed-point arithmetic on hardware, alongside embedded AI and neural network optimization through precision tuning, quantization, pruning, and compression.